plone/guillotina/docs/source/developer/design.md

-`Guillotina` uses the same great security infrastructure that Plone has been using for the last 15 years which allows you to define permissions, roles, groups, users and customize all of them contextual based on where the content is location in your container.
+`Guillotina` uses the same great security infrastructure that Plone has been using for the last 15 years which allows you to define permissions, roles, groups, users and customize all of them contextually based on where the content is located in your container.

 ## Style